davidtw0320/Camera-Position-System/README.md

 ## Description

-CPS (The Camera Position System) combined Convolution Neural Network (CNN) model with IOS camera module to provide users with real-time positioning service.
-In the begining, users need to take photos of two continuous viewing at one place.
-Then, CPS merges two photos, normalizes data, and inputs the processed photos to the CNN model with TensorFlow lite interpreter.
-After gaining the predicting result, CPS will indicator where the user is in the environment.
+CPS (The Camera Position System) combines Convolution Neural Network (CNN) model with IOS camera module to provide users with real-time positioning service.
+In the beginning, users need to take photos of two continuous viewings in one place.
+CPS then merges two photos, normalizes data, and inputs the processed photos into the CNN model with TensorFlow Lite interpreter.
+After gaining the predicting result, CPS will indicate where the user is in the environment.

 CPS is the implementation of 3DVPS: A 3D Point Cloud-Based Visual Positioning System.
-If you want to get  detailed information, please check the [link](https://ieeexplore.ieee.org/abstract/document/9043071).
+If you want to get more detailed information, please check the [link](https://ieeexplore.ieee.org/abstract/document/9043071).

 ![image info](image/description.png)

 ***

-## Prerequsite
+## Environment

 + Xcode version 11.6